Common Dashboard Warning Lights in Hyundai Vehicles

 ![]() | Parking Brake/Brake Fluid Warning Light |

-There are a variety of additional warning lights and signals to be aware of, including the Seat Belt Warning Light, Electric Power Steering (EPS) Warning Light, Engine Oil Pressure Warning Light and Parking Brake/Brake Fluid Warning Light.
-To learn more about these warning signs and what they mean, refer to the Warning and Indicator Lights section in your Hyundai's owner manual or visit us at Seidel Hyundai in Reading, PA to get the expert service you need to get back on the road today!
+Other warning lights that Limerick PA drivers should be aware of include the Seat Belt Warning Light, the Electric Power System Warning Light, , the Engine Oil Pressure Warning light and the Parking Brake/Brake Fluid Warning light.
+You can read more about these warning signs in your Hyundai owner's manual or visit us at Seidel Hyundai to get the expert service you need to keep your Hyundai running reliably.